barumau/pandunia/eng/I01_ration.md

 and they tend to be unique to a language or a group of closely related languages.

-Therefore it's almost impossible to find international words for the most basic ideas, that are in common to unrelated languages in Africa, the Americas, Asia and Europe.
+Therefore it's almost impossible to find international words for the most basic ideas, that are in common to unrelated languages in Africa, the Americas, Asia, Europe and Oceania.
 Still, we have tried.

 The personal pronouns are among the most frequently occuring words.